Temple Beautiful

 Temple Beautiful is the twelfth full-length album by American singer-songwriter Chuck Prophet.
 It was released in the U.S. on February 7, 2012, through Yep Roc Records.
 Burger Records released a limited run of 150 cassette tapes.

-Temple Beautiful is named after a long-closed rock and roll club that was between Bill Graham's iconic Fillmore and the storefront church founded by the Reverend Jim Jones.
+Temple Beautiful is named after a long-closed rock and roll club on Geary Street that was between Bill Graham's iconic Fillmore and the storefront church founded by the Reverend Jim Jones.
 According to Prophet: "These songs off my new record.
 It’s a very SF-centric record.
 I’ve been tapping into the history, the weirdness, the energy and spontaneity that brought me here in the first place.”
+Prophet wrote the entire record with his main songwriting partner, klipschutz (pen name of Kurt Lipschutz).
+Both are long-time San Franciscans.

+In late 2013, Prophet and band performed the 12 song cycle Temple Beautiful with a string octet (scored and conducted by Brad Jones) in San Francisco; a documentary and album (Strings in the Temple: Live with Orchestra at the Great American Music Hall) of this were subsequently released.

+Prophet and klipschutz have written a full-length theatrical musical, Temple Beautiful: The Musical, inspired by the album and including characters from the album's songs.

 Cultural references

 The album references a number of characters and locations from San Francisco's history, including: